Kushiwakamaru Honten: Yakitori shop in Tokyo, Japan

 Kushiwakamaru Honten in Tokyo, Japan

-One of my favorite types of foods to eat while in Japan is yakitori.
+One of my favorite foods to eat in Japan is yakitori.
 It is a staple of Japanese cuisine and found at izakayas all over the country.
-While the name yakitori refers to skewered chicken, it can also mean an assortment of grilled foods including vegetables, eggs, and seafood.
+While the name yakitori refers to skewered chicken, it can also mean an assortment of grilled foods, including vegetables, eggs, and seafood.

-Tokyo has its fair share of yakitori shops including some of my favorite found at Omoide Yokocho (Memory Lane) near Shinjuku Station.
+Tokyo has its fair share of yakitori shops, including some of my favorites found at Omoide Yokocho (Memory Lane) near Shinjuku Station.

 While Nakameguro is only a few minutes away from Shibuya by train, it feels worlds apart.
-Nakameguro is hip and trendy (for the moment).
-It is a highly desirable place to live in Tokyo.
-Those with a love for art, and food, have flocked to this neighborhood.
+It is hip and trendy (for the moment), and it is a highly desirable place to live in Tokyo.
+Those with a love for art and food have flocked to this neighborhood.
 I would call Nakameguro the Brooklyn of Tokyo.

 If you are looking for more information about Tokyo and Japan, I highly recommend you pick up a guidebook such as Lonely Planet Best of Tokyo 2020